BecomingX Everest Base Camp Trek

 - To fund our face to face delivery programmes where we aim to reach 1m people (through collaboration with our beneficiary organisations)

-- To provide funding for the development of the school you will visit in Tanzania and their education programmes (with Moving Mountains)
+- To provide funding for the development of schools and education programmes in Tanzania and Nepal (with Moving Mountains)

 Everest base camp trek kit list